achntj/sentimate/about.md

 ## The Idea

-During Achintya's time as a volunteer at [Zenonco](https://zenonco.io) ("The World’s First Integrative Oncology Healthtech Platform"), I got to know that patients suffering from cancer constantly faced bad mental health, and most of the times never knew about it.
+During my time as a volunteer at [Zenonco](https://zenonco.io) ("The World’s First Integrative Oncology Healthtech Platform"), I got to know that patients suffering from cancer constantly faced bad mental health, and most of the times never knew about it.
 I wrote [this](https://zenonco.io/healing-circle-talks-with-dr-vidhya-nair) article, which summarised Dr. Vidhya Nair's talk on the relation between Cancer and Mental Health.
 Mental Health affects our recovery from diseases and it is necessary to stay happy and mentally strong during these times.
 Thus, a tool to detect depression is essential; So, I looked up a few ways to detect depression and other causes of poor mental health, but all I found was a bunch of **_surveys_** that predicted the results based on the number of "positive" answers, i.e, answers that could be associated with depression.
 I started SentiMate as a research project that aimed to find a better way to detect depression.
 After about 6 months, I finished writing a 15 page paper on my research (publishing soon), and had a model ready; I then deployed the model with a few adjustments, which is now available online.
 The concept of this model is to replace traditional surveys with a more logical and efficient approach.

+_~Achintya Jha_

 ---